tommiecoder/safehold-properties/replit.md

 ## Overview

 This is a full-stack real estate investment platform built with React/TypeScript frontend and Express.js backend.
-The application serves as a property marketplace focusing on premium Nigerian real estate investments, with operations extending to South Africa.
+The application serves as a property marketplace focusing on premium Nigerian real estate investments, with operations extending beyond Nigeria.
 It features property listings, search functionality, lead capture forms, team profiles, and testimonials.

 ## User Preferences